MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nf-tuner-ituningspacecontainer-_tuningspacesforclsid.md

 ### -param SpaceCLSID [in]

-String representation of the CLSID of the tuning space.
+Specifies the CLSID of the tuning spaces to retrieve.

 ### -param NewColl